Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Introduction

 Our contributions can be summarized as follows: (1) We reconstruct historical OpenSSF \textit{Maintained} scores for GitHub repositories linked to PyPI libraries over a three year period, enabling a longitudinal time series analysis of a metric that is typically available only as a single point-in-time snapshot.
 (2) We formulate the prediction of future maintenance activities as a multivariate time series forecasting problem and study four target representations: the raw \textit{Maintained} score, a bucketed score capturing maintenance levels, the numerical trend slope between consecutive scores, and categorical maintenance trend types.
-(3) We empirically evaluate and compare statistical (VARMA), machine learning (Random Forest), and deep learning (LSTM) models across varying training window lengths and forecasting horizons, providing a systematic assessment of their predictive performance.
-(4) We show that future maintenance activity can be forecasted with meaningful accuracy---particularly when using aggregated representations such as bucketed scores and trend types---and that simpler statistical and machine learning models perform at least on par with deep learning approaches.
+(3) We empirically evaluate the predictive performance of machine learning (RF) and deep learning (LSTM) models across varying training window lengths and forecasting horizons.
+(4) We show that future maintenance activity can be forecasted with meaningful accuracy---particularly when using aggregated representations such as bucketed scores and trend types---and that simpler machine learning models perform at least on par with deep learning approaches.